 My abuelo.
-I think it was a song actually.
+But I'm wondering if it was actually a song.
 He had a beautiful voice.
 Like Frank Sinatra.
 Or maybe he just listed to Frank Sinatra?
 I'm not sure...
-But I do remember him signing a lot as when I was kid.
+But I do remember him signing a lot.
 I had no idea he could write though.
 It's good, isn't it?
 I've been looking through his memorabilia, writings from when he was a young man in Puerto Rico.
 And I'm realizing he was this interesting person.
-To me he was simply, abuelo, the sweet old man who taught me how to cook and brought my dad and me together on Monday nights over arroz con gandules.
+To me he was simply, abuelito, the sweet old man who taught me how to cook and brought my dad and me together over arroz con gandules.
 I had no idea...